wp-plugins/em-object-cache/readme.txt

 == Upgrade Notice ==

 If upgrading from WP File Cache or SJ Object Cache, please deactivate and remove them first, the activate EM Object Cache.

+If upgrading from EM Object Cache 2.0, please note that the plugin path has changed (`em_object_cache` => `em-object-cache`).
+Thios is because "an underscore character is not valid in a path, therefore you can't have em_object_cache as the plugin's slug.
+Only alphanumeric characters and the dash are valid."
+Therefore please uninstall EMOC 2.0 completely and then install 2.1 from the wordpress.org.

 == Screenshots ==